Training in Acupuncture TCM

-The Licentiate in TCM is a part-time 3 year professional Acupuncture training programme which qualifies graduates to practice Acupuncture as a member of a professional organisation in Ireland and the UK.
-Conversion to a Masters degree in Chinese Medicine, requires only 2 further years of part time study.
+It is a part-time 3 year professional Acupuncture training programme.
+It qualifies graduates to practice Acupuncture within the field of TCM (including moxibustion, cupping, dietary therapy and lifestyle advice) as a member of a professional organisation in Ireland and/or the UK.

 We are now accepting applications for the 2018 intake of this professional Acupuncture training course which begins in October each year.